cenodude/DriverSync/README.md

 - `--analytics`     Show analytics summary.
 ---

+## 📥 **Download Links**
+- 💾 **[DriverSync.v0.8.Python.zip](https://github.com/cenodude/DriverSync/releases/download/0.8/DriverSync.v0.8.Python.zip)**: Full Python source code for developers.
+- 🖥️ **[DriverSync.v0.8_Windows_Installer.zip](https://github.com/cenodude/DriverSync/releases/download/0.8/DriverSync.v0.8_Windows_Installer.zip)**: Windows installer (ZIP format).
+- 🖥️ **[DriverSync.v0.8_Windows_Installer.exe](https://github.com/cenodude/DriverSync/releases/download/0.8/DriverSync.v0.8_Windows_Installer.exe)**: Windows installer (Executable format).

+> ⚠️ **Important Note**:
+> The Windows executable was created using PyInstaller, which may cause antivirus programs to flag it as a threat.
+This is a **false positive**.
+>
+> ### 🛡️ Recommended Steps:
+> - **Whitelist the Executable**: Add the DriverSync executable to your antivirus program's exclusion list to avoid interruptions.
+> - **Verify Integrity**: If you downloaded DriverSync from the [official GitHub repository](https://github.com/cenodude/DriverSync), you can safely trust the file.
+> - **Use the Python Version**: If you are concerned, consider using the Python source version for greater transparency.
 ## 🙌 **Credits**

+---
 DriverSync is developed by **Pazzie**.
 If you find this tool useful, consider giving it a star on [GitHub](https://github.com/cenodude/DriverSync)!
 For questions or support, reach out via:
 - **Discord**: cenodude#2185

+---

+## ⚠️ **Disclaimer**

+DriverSync is an independent, third-party tool not affiliated with or supported by iOverlay, CrewChief, or their respective owners. **Use it at your own risk.** No warranty is provided, and the author assumes no responsibility for any damages or issues arising from its use.

+---